MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/reco-alternate-data-flow.md

 The following sections are pre-requisites for completing the alternate data flow approach.

 ### Setup Power Platform
-Follow the instructions here: [Enable the Microsoft Power Platform integration.]( https://docs.microsoft.com/dynamics365/fin-ops-core/dev-itpro/power-platform/enable-power-platform-integration)
+Follow the instructions here: [Enable the Microsoft Power Platform integration.](../fin-ops-core/dev-itpro/power-platform/enable-power-platform-integration.md)

 ### Install Export to Data Lake Add-in

-Follow the instructions here: [Install Export to Azure Data Lake add-in.](https://docs.microsoft.com/dynamics365/fin-ops-core/dev-itpro/data-entities/configure-export-data-lake)
+Follow the instructions here: [Install Export to Azure Data Lake add-in.](../fin-ops-core/dev-itpro/data-entities/configure-export-data-lake.md).

 >[Note]
 > Make notes of these values.
 They will be needed later during the configuration steps.